HexeCalibre/NCBacoor/FRD.md

 ### 3.2 Software Requirements:

 - The kiosk application should be compatible with Mozilla Firefox.
-- Utilize HTML and Bootstrap CSS for responsive design.
+- Utilize HTML and Bootstrap CSS with a responsive design suitable for a government-issued tablet.
-- QR code and URL integration for specific functionalities.

 ### 3.3 Offline Functionality (Future Enhancement):

-- Plan for offline access to essential information.
-- Consider caching critical content for offline use.
+- Future migration to React Native for locally installed app and enhanced offline functionality.

 ## 4. User Interface (UI) Design:

 - Follow a clean and modern design for the kiosk interface.
 - Buttons for different sections should be clearly visible and labeled.
-- Implement a responsive design for various screen sizes.
+- Implement a responsive design tailored for the government-issued tablet.
+- [Future Enhancement] Include breadcrumbs for users to track their navigation.

 ## 5. Interactions: